joelborellis/HOK-project-starter-GHCP/README.md

 This repository is a **starter kit for running a 3-day “code-with” engagement** using SpecKit.
 It’s designed to be forked then install the  latest version of SpecKit into the forked repo.

+> **Note**
+> This repo contains all the scripts from the template version 0.90 of SpecKit.
+These are provided using GitHub Copilot as the coding Agent and Powershell as the command line interface.
+It's recommended to always use the latest version of SpecKit for your engagements and use GitHub Copilot Agents as the coding agent and VSCode as the IDE.

 ### What you get

 - An outline for a **3-day agenda** focused on a hands on keyboard experience with a customer building a solution with three (3) specifications using SpecKit.